Skip to main content

 }

 This page runs inside Chrome Custom Tabs.
-Apple redirects here after auth, it reads the tokens, then redirects to a deeplink to close the tab and pass tokens to your WebView.
-Users never see the .html, Chrome Custom Tabs hides the URL bar.
-Use a plain HTML file, not a React component.
+Apple redirects here after auth, the page reads the tokens, then fires a deeplink to close the tab and pass tokens back to the WebView.
+Users never see the .html because Chrome Custom Tabs hides the URL bar.
+Use a plain HTML file in public/, not a React component.
 React Router can strip the #id_token hash fragment on route change, causing tokens to disappear before your callback logic runs.
 Apple supports two response modes.
-Choose based on your backend:
+Pick one:

 fragmentform_post